lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 This is the main reason for the concept of a workspace runner separate from the idea of an upstream workspace.
 The previous examples have a single upstream workspace for every downstream workspace.
 In cases like that, introducing an additional workspace runner just adds unnecessary complexity; the upstream can handle the runner functionality.

 Workspace runners become useful in cases where there are more than two workspaces.
-While upstream workspaces can handle the runner role functionally, if you have applies or destroys configured to wait for completion, then you’ll have more workspaces in your stack, which results in more concurrent runs.
+While upstream workspaces can handle the runner role functionally, if you have apply or destroy runs configured to wait for completion, then you’ll have more workspaces in your stack, which results in more concurrent runs.
 If you have too many, the queue will fill up, and you’ll end up in a deadlock, where downstream workspaces are queued but can never begin, and upstream workspaces are waiting on those downstream workspace runs.

 By introducing a separate workspace runner, you can ensure you need to consume only two concurrency slots: one for the runner, and one for whichever other workspace it is currently running.